-It sounds weird to convince people in 2021 that business of any scale has to have a website.
-Just think: when you decide to buy something the first thing you do is typing the product’s name on Internet.
-No matter if you are looking for the reviews, points of sale, product’s description – your way lies through Internet.
+It sounds weird to convince people in 2022 that a business of any scale has to have a website.
+Just think: when you decide to buy something, the first thing you do is typing the product’s name on the Internet.
+No matter if you are looking for the reviews, points of sale, product’s description – your way lies through the Internet.
 This purchase scenario is so habitual for us today.
 We do not even notice that we act this way.

 How people’s behavior after 2019 affects your website

-Check list below reflects these customers behavioral changes related to such trends.
-For starters, take a minute and acknowledge that even your own behavior has changed in 2021.
+The checklist below reflects these customers’ behavioral changes related to such trends.
+For starters, take a minute and acknowledge that even your behavior has changed in 2022.

 - Many people moved online;